Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 id: test-quickstart-setup
 title: Teradata - AI Unlimited - QuickStart - Setup
 description: Get more information about certain fields in the setup.
-sidebar_label: Set up Manager
+sidebar_label: Set up AI Unlimited
-sidebar_position: 3
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Set up AI Unlimited Manager
+# Set up AI Unlimited

 :::note
 Before you start, make sure you have all the necessary details to update the cloud integration section.
 You must have the minimum configuration values, including **Default region**, **Default subnet**, and **Default security groups**.
 If you are unsure, Teradata recommends reaching out to your cloud administrator for guidance.